 When you have sensitive skin, hair removal can be a daunting task.
 You kind of don't know what you're going to get—your body could be fine, or it could have an extremely intense negative reaction.
 But it doesn't always have to be a complete guessing game.
 There are certain methods of hair removal that make irritation more, or less, likely.
 It's important to know what those are.

 With sugaring, the hair is removed so you can be hair-free for weeks on the face or body.
-Made from all natural ingredients, there's also less chance of skin irritation that artificial ingredients in wax often cause.
+Made from all natural ingredients, there may be less chance of skin irritation than with the artificial ingredients in wax.
 Still, you should tell your technician if you have any allergies.

-The method using the paste (there's also sugaring gel) can remove hair as short as 1/16" (see gel vs. paste).
+The method using the paste (there's also sugaring gel) can remove hair as short as 1/16".
 You don't have to wait to the 1/4" hair length like with waxing.
 And because the paste removes in the direction of hair growth, it leads to minimal pulling on the skin, which means less pain and irritation.

 Using a razor is a common and easy method of hair removal, and the one most people grow up on.
 For people with sensitive skin, it absolutely can create nasty side effects, but it definitely doesn't have to end in disaster.

 Often, the problem with shaving isn't the method.
 Instead, it's the wrong products and tools being used.
 You want to use a razor with a built-in moisturizing agent and use shaving cream.
 If you already use it, look at the ingredients in the shaving cream.
 Other times, an allergy to a common ingredient in shaving products can be the culprit.
 Finding the cause is key.